isaacHagoel/svelte-dnd-action/README.md

 [Play with this example in the REPL](https://svelte.dev/repl/e2ef044af75c4b16b424b8219fb31fd9?version=3.22.2).

-### Why a svelte action rather than a higher order component?

-Because it allows for a much more elegant API (no slot props thanks god) as well as more control. <br />
-If you prefer a generic dnd list component that accepts different Item components as your abstraction, you can very easily wrap this library with one (see [here](https://svelte.dev/repl/028674733f67409c94bd52995d5906f1?version=3.31.0)).

 ### Current Status

-The library is production ready, and I am in the process of integrating it into several production systems that will be used at scale.
+The library is **production ready**, and I am in the process of integrating it into several production systems that will be used at scale.
 It is being actively maintained.
+** I have never introduced a breaking change so far and have no plans of doing so in the future **

 ### Features